Slackware ARM on a Raspberry Pi

 How do I get back to being a normal user when I'm logged in as 'root' user?

-Type 'exit' at the command prompt while logged in as 'root'.
+Type 'exit' or 'logout' at the command prompt while logged in as 'root'.
 You will NOT be prompted for a password when logging back in to your previous username.

 You're now logged in as 'dave'.